igorwojda/kotlin-coding-challenges/README.md

 - [GeeksForGeeks](https://practice.geeksforgeeks.org/explore) - large and nicely segregated set of problems.
 - [HackerRank](https://www.hackerrank.com/dashboard) - large set of problems and additional interview problems for business.
-- [TopCoder](https://www.topcoder.com/challenge) - platforms for competitive programming online.
+- [LeetCode](https://leetcode.com/problemset/all) - data structures / algorithms / company interview problems segregated
+  by difficulty.
+- [Exercism](https://exercism.io/) - coding challenge website that offers MANY challenges spanning over 60 programming languages.
 - [Project Euler](https://projecteuler.net/archives) - more complex challenges, usually related to mathematics.
 The site already contains 600+ problems and a new code challenge is available very week or two.
 You will probably have to discuss the problem with the community because solutions are not on the website.